build-guides

 warranty 5 years

-600 TBW endurance with 5-year warranty; you will not outlive this drive in typical gaming use
+600 TBW endurance with 5-year warranty; typical gaming workloads won't approach this threshold

 No heatsink required — runs cool in the B650 Tomahawk's M.2 slot without blocking RAM clearance

-1TB fills up faster than expected once you install 3-4 AAA titles; budget an extra $60 for a SATA secondary drive
+1TB fills quickly once you install 3–4 large AAA titles; budget an extra $60 for a SATA secondary drive

 Check Price on Amazon

 The 990 Pro uses Samsung’s in-house Elpis controller and V-NAND TLC flash.
-It sustains sequential write speeds without throttling in the B650 Tomahawk’s M.2 slot, which has a thermal pad underneath the shield.
-Transfer a 100GB folder and speeds stay above 6,200 MB/s throughout — no significant SLC cache cliff.
+It sustains sequential write speeds without throttling in the B650 Tomahawk’s M.2 slot — transfer a 100GB folder and speeds stay above 6,200 MB/s throughout with no SLC cache cliff.

 memory_bus 128-bit